flosell/clj-timeframes/README.md

 # clj-timeframes

-A Clojure library designed to ... well, that part is up to you.
+A small library to merge overlapping clj-time intervals

 ## Usage